This guide provides an overview of the Audio and Video system of the Community Meeting room in the Star Building, located in Marion, on 50th street.

 Wireless belt-pack with headset microphone

-Optional: vocal and instrument microphones, DI boxes, mic stands and cables.
+Optional: vocal and instrument microphones, DI boxes, mic stands and cables (unused equipment is stored in the closet)

-Wireless in-ear monitors (identical channel mix, with mix/mono option on belt-pack).
+Wireless in-ear monitors (4, with identical channel mix, with mix/mono option on belt-pack).
 Bring your own headphones or ear-buds for best results.

 - This room has a dedicated PC and PTZ web-camera for use with webinars, or video conferences with one-way audio.
 Please verify with Conference Services, Institutional Media Technologies, or AGS Operations that the provided equipment can meet the needs of your video conference, at least two weeks prior to your meeting.